jonyjalfon94/demo-lab/README.md

 NOTE: I do not own a GCP account so i'm using acloudguru ephemeral sandboxes so there is no need for storing the state terraform state as i'm running the code locally.

+NOTE: I could not finish this extra bonus as there are not enough permissions in the acloudguru sandbox in order to create a service account that has enough permissions to deploy into the cluster.

 ## Prerequisites

 1. Before deploying to GCP ensure you have the required APIs enabled